fmartinou/whats-up-docker/docs/changelog/README.md

 # Changelog

 # develop
+- :star: Add support for [custom registries](configuration/registries/custom/)
 - :star: Enable by default all registries with possible anonymous access (hub, ghcr, lscr, quay)
+- :fire: [Docker / Docker-compose trigger] - Fix error when pulling from private registry

 # 5.15.0
 - :star: Add ability to customize the display of the container ([see `wud.display.name` and `wud.display.icon`](configuration/watchers/?id=label))